Region 13

 Jessica Chin (she/her) is the Region 13 Administrative Support.
 Jessica has worked in business management and administration and has experience with small business start-ups.
 Though her professional experience spans many different industries, Jessica is excited to use the skills she acquired as a District Manager and Office Manager to help the community with equitable education opportunities for families.

-Jessica was born and raised in Texas and currently resides in Salem, Illinois with her blended family.
+Jessica has a bachelor’s degree in Business Administration, focusing on Management Information Systems, from Southern New Hampshire University.
+Jessica was born and raised in Texas and currently resides in Marion County with her family.
 She is active in her community’s charity organization, Saved with Amazing Grace (SWAG), which helps give back to the community members of Salem.
 In her free time, Jessica loves to make memories by traveling with her family.

 Community Resources